 Students are trained to identify and document thermal patterns caused by improper design, workmanship, or material failure.
 Self directed learning activities are provided to help student gain practical experience; however, one need not have a camera to successfully complete the course.

-Course tuition includes 24 hour access to all online course presentations, Student Reference Manual, online quizzes, self-directed field assignments, proof of course completion, and free ground shipping of course materials to continental US.
+Course tuition includes 24 hour access to all online course presentations, Student Reference Manual, online quizzes, proof of course completion, and free ground shipping of course materials to continental US.
 Students must complete training within 60 days of registration.

 Course qualifies for 14 hours of continuing education by the InterNational Association of Certified Home Inspectors and meets the training requirements for their Infrared Certified professional designation and logo.